 |

-The dominant Ta gene produces a
+dominant Ta gene produces a ticked cat without the tabby

-ticked cat without the tabby pattern – such as the
+pattern – such as the Abyssinian.

-If a cat has a mackerel or
+a cat has a mackerel or blotched tabby pattern then it

-recessive ta ta.
+must carry the double recessive ta ta.

 |